jamesmh/PersonalBlog/source/_posts/refactoring-legacy-monoliths-part-2-convincing-management.md

 - Catching bugs during development (not using strict test driven development but implementing code based testing) can save the company [15 times the cost vs. fixing after deployment](https://www.researchgate.net/figure/IBM-System-Science-Institute-Relative-Cost-of-Fixing-Defects_fig1_255965523)

-- Implementing code reviews can save the company [30 hours of fixing missed software defects and maintenance](http://www.ifsq.org/finding-ia-2.html)
+- Implementing code reviews can save the company [30 hours of fixing missed software defects and maintenance](http://www.ifsq.org/finding-ia-2.html) per hour invested

 - If we separate our business logic from our presentational logic it means now we can _actually_ build the following _using all the features of the current system_: